iem-pranav/contest-landing-page/README.md

 Step 3: Save and Upload ✅
 Save both files.
 If you are using GitHub, commit and push the changes.
 The website will update automatically.

+📜 License
+This project is distributed under the MIT License.
+See LICENSE for more information.